PauseAI/pauseai-website/src/posts/learn.md

 ## Videos

 - [Could AI wipe out humanity?](https://youtu.be/qzyEgZwfkKY?si=ief1l2PpkZ7_s6sq) (10 mins).
 The best shortest and simple introduction to the problem, from a down-to-earth perspective.
 - [Don't look up - The Documentary: The Case For AI As An Existential Threat](https://www.youtube.com/watch?v=U1eyUjVRir4) (17 mins).
 Powerful and nicely edited documentary about the dangers of AI, with many expert quotes from interviews.
-- [How to get Empowered, not overpowered by AI](https://www.youtube.com/watch?v=2LRwvU6gEbA) (15 mins).
-A brief introduction to the importance of getting AI alignment right.
-- [Robert Miles' YouTube videos](https://www.youtube.com/watch?v=tlS5Y2vm02c&list=PLfHsskCxi_g-c62a_dmsNuHynaXsRQm40) are a great place to start understanding most of the fundamentals of AI alignment.
-- [Max Tegmark with Lex Fridman interview](https://youtu.be/VcVfceTsD0A?t=1547) (2 hrs).
-Interview that dives into the details of our current dangerous situation. _"It's like 'Don't look up', but we are building the asteroid ourselves."_
-- [Max Tegmark Ted Talk (2023)](https://www.youtube.com/watch?v=xUNx_PxNHrY) (15 mins).
+- [Max Tegmark | Ted Talk (2023)](https://www.youtube.com/watch?v=xUNx_PxNHrY) (15 mins).
 AI capabilities are improving quicker than expected.
+- [Tristan Harris | Nobel Prize Summit 2023](https://www.youtube.com/watch?v=6lVBp2XjWsg) (15 mins).
+Talk in why we need to "Embrace our paleolithic brains, upgrade our medieval institutions and bind god-like technology".
 - [Sam Harris | Can we build AI without losing control over it?](https://www.youtube.com/watch?v=8nt3edWLgIg) (15 mins).
 Ted talk about the crazy situation we're in.
-- [Exploring the dangers from Artificial Intelligence](https://www.youtube.com/watch?v=sPyu_dTSma0&t=1328s) (25mins).
+- [Exploring the dangers from Artificial Intelligence](https://www.youtube.com/watch?v=sPyu_dTSma0&t=1328s) (25 mins).
 Summary of cybersecurity, biohazard and power-seeking AI risks.
 - [The AI Dilemma](https://www.youtube.com/watch?v=xoVJKj8lcNQ&t=1903s) (1hr).
 Presentation about the dangers of AI and the race which AI companies are stuck in.
 - [Robert Miles' YouTube videos](https://www.youtube.com/watch?v=tlS5Y2vm02c&list=PLfHsskCxi_g-c62a_dmsNuHynaXsRQm40) are a great place to start understanding most of the fundamentals of AI alignment.

 ## Websites

 - [AISafety.com](https://www.aisafety.com).
 The new landing page for AI Safety.
-Learn about the risks, the landscape, the communities, the events, the jobs, the courses, the ideas for solutions and more!
+Learn about the risks, the communities, the events, the jobs, the courses, the ideas for mitigating the risks and more!
+- [AISafety.world](https://aisafety.world/tiles/).
+The whole AI Safety landscape with all the organizations, media outlets, forums, blogs, and other actors and resources.
 - [IncidentDatabase.ai](https://incidentdatabase.ai/).
 Database of incidents where AI systems caused harm.
 - [NavigatingAIRisks.ai](https://www.navigatingrisks.ai/).
 A blog with various interesting articles.